- What Is Intermittent Fasting?

 Ideally, you want your pre-workout fuel to be nourishing and free of potentially harmful, unnecessary ingredients.

-Perfect Keto Perform was specifically created for athletes and casual gym goers alike who follow a keto diet.
-It contains BHB (the main ketone used for energy), MCTs (for sustained energy), BCAAs (to support muscle performance), creatine (to support muscle gain) and L-citrulline (to delay muscle fatigue).
+Perfect Keto Perform was created for athletes and casual gym-goers alike who follow a keto diet.
+It contains BHB (the primary ketone used for energy), MCTs (for sustained energy), BCAAs (to promote muscle performance), creatine (to support muscle gain), and L-citrulline (to delay muscle fatigue).